moosetwin0/start-various-things-when-idle/README.md

 TODO:
 - Add config option for opening in background, useful for when screensaver time does not match config time
+- - Look into CLIs or python modules for qbittorrent and wireguard
 - Detect config changes and ask user if they want to restart program
 - Detect if run without administrator permissions and tell user
 - Detect invalid config file and tell user